Antvorskov: Secularization

+Royal castle

 After the Reformation, the monastery complex became a royal residence.
 In 1585, it became illegal to use the name "Antvorskov Abbey" to refer to the property; it was thenceforth to be called "Antvorskov Castle" (Antvorskov Slot).
 Frederik II died at Antvorskov in 1588.
 Frederik IV's wife was created Countess of Antvorskov, but upon her death the properties reverted to the crown.
 In 1717, the castle became for a while a staging location for the Danish army, housing troops.
+The abbey church was reopened for services in 1722.

 Dismantling

-The abbey church was reopened for services in 1722.
 In 1774 the property was sold as private property to Georg Ditlev Frederik Köes, who ordered the church to be pulled down and the materials used to rebuild his manor at Falkenstein.
 In 1774, lands at Anvorskov were broken into nine large estates, which passed into the hands of local noble families.
 In 1799, State Minister Bruun bought the remaining estate, divided it into four parcels, and sold them off.
 Several of the fixtures from the monastery were transferred to nearby Saint Peter's Church, including an altar and a baptismal font.

 The remnants of the monastic complex crumbled, visited by Danes and others as a picturesque reminder of the distant past; in his autobiography, Hans Christian Andersen, for example, mentions excursions to the ruins of the monastery.
 Anvorskov is also mentioned at HCA's A String of Pearls.
 By 1816, the last of the ancient buildings stood in hopeless disrepair and were torn down.
 In 1888 the Nationalmuseum excavated ruins found at the property, that can be viewed at the museum building at Kongevejen, 4200 Slagelse.